Skip to main content

 Explanation

-This rule will show the app/form only for visitors with carts that contain an item with designated product_id, sku, etc. (Shopify Only)
+This special Shopify-only rule will show the campaign form for visitors with carts that contain an item with designated product_id, sku, etc.

 User Agents